-The depository is required to register or hold in deposit all assets of the AIF, save for those that due to its nature such is not possible, e.g., property or tangible assets.
+The depository is required to register or hold in deposit all assets of the AIF, save for those where, due to their nature, such is not possible, e.g., property or tangible assets.

 In case the depository cannot register an asset nor receive it in deposit, it will be required to confirm that the AIF holds valid entitlement of ownership, or other right, over the referred asset, namely by verifying the relevant supporting legal and contractual documentation.